xavierjohn/ServiceLevelIndicators/README.md

 By default, an instrument named `LatencySLI` is added to the service metrics and the metrics are emitted.
 The metrics are emitted with the following [attributes](https://opentelemetry.io/docs/specs/otel/common/#attribute).

-- CustomerResourceId - The customer resource id.
+- CustomerResourceId - A value that helps identity the customer, customer group or calling service.
-- LocationId - The location id of where the service running. eg. Public cloud, West US 3 region.
+- LocationId - The location where the service running. eg. Public cloud, West US 3 region.
 - Operation - The name of the operation.
-Defaults to `AttributeRouteInfo.Template` information like `GET Weatherforecast`.
-- activity.status_code - The activity status code tells if the operation succeeded or failed.
+- activity.status_code - The activity status code is set based on the success or failure of the operation.
 [ActivityStatusCode](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.activitystatuscode?view=net-7.0).

 ServiceLevelIndicators.Asp adds the following dimensions.

+- Operation - In ASP.NET the operation name defaults to `AttributeRouteInfo.Template` information like `GET Weatherforecast`.
 - The activity status code will be
    "Ok" when the http response status code is in the 2xx range, "Error" when the http response status code is in the 5xx range, "Unset" for any other status code.
 - http.response.status_code - The http status code.
 - http.request.method (Optional)- The http request method (GET, POST, etc) is added.

+ServiceLevelIndicators.Asp.Versioning adds the following dimensions.
-- http.api.version (Optional)- API Version when used in conjunction with [API Versioning package](https://github.com/dotnet/aspnet-api-versioning).
+- http.api.version - The API Version when used in conjunction with [API Versioning package](https://github.com/dotnet/aspnet-api-versioning).

 ## NuGet Packages